What is the Stochastic Oscillator?

 - Highest High is the highest high for the time period

-Dr. George Lane developed the Stochastic Oscillator in the late 1950s for use in technical analysis of securities trading.
-Lane, a financial analyst, was one of the first researchers to publish research papers on the use of stochastic to forecast prices.
-He disclosed that the indicator could be used with the Fibonacci retracement, cycles, as well as Elliot Wave theory.
+Dr. George Lane developed the Stochastic Oscillator in the late 1950s for use in technical analysis of securities.
+Lane, a financial analyst, was one of the first researchers to publish research papers on the use of stochastics.
+He believed the indicator could be profitably used in conjunction with Fibonacci retracement cycles or with Elliot Wave theory.

-Lane noted that the Stochastic Oscillator follows the momentum of security prices and not the price or volume of anything similar.
-The oscillator compares the position of a security’s close-price compared to the high and low (max and min) price range during a specified period of time.
-It attempts to predict price turning points comparing security prices to the price ranges.
+Lane noted that the Stochastic Oscillator indicates the momentum of a security’s price movement.
+It is not a trend indicator for price as, for example, a moving average indicator is.
+The oscillator compares the position of a security’s closing price relative to the high and low (max and min) of its price range during a specified period of time.
+In addition to gauging the strength of price movement, the oscillator can also be used to predict market reversal turning points.

 Uses of the Stochastic Oscillator

-The following are some of the uses of stochastic oscillators:
+The following are the primary uses of the stochastic oscillator:

 1. Identify overbought and oversold levels